scintlabs/scint/README.md

 - Observer enhancement: Extend the observer to monitor additional data sources or system states
 - State transition: Introduce actions or behaviors associated with each state transition
-- Security Measures: Implement measures to ensure safety, especially when executing code or shell commands
+- Security measures: Implement measures to ensure safety, especially when executing code or shell commands
-- Function Expansion: Broaden the range of executable functions to enhance utility
+- Function expansion: Broaden the range of executable functions to enhance utility
-- UI/UX Improvements: Consider a graphical interface for a more user-friendly experience beyond the CLI

-## Currently exploring

-- State management tools.
-- CLI enhancements.
-- Directory and file parsing tools.
-- Function execution frameworks.
-- Prompt management systems.